neondatabase/website/content/docs/manage/organizations.md

 Permissions within the organization are exclusively managed by Admins.
 As an Admin:

-- You can promote any member to an admin, granting them full administrative privileges.
+- You can promote any member to an Admin, granting them full administrative privileges.
 - You can demote any admin to a regular member.
 - You cannot leave the organization if you are the only Admin.
 Promote a member to admin before you try to leave the org.